DanielCS117/CannabisDiseaseSegmentation/README.md

 ## 2. Model Training (via Jupyter Notebook)

-Open the notebook Pytorch_COCO_SEMANTIC_SEGMENTATION_CANNABIS_PLANTS.ipynb in JupyterLab or VSCode and run each section in order.
+Open the notebook cannabis_segmentation_training.ipynb in JupyterLab or VSCode and run each section in order.
 This notebook contains:

 * Loading and parsing COCO-formatted annotations.